Muscardin

 The origin of Muscardin's name is obscure, but the one thing that practically everyone agrees with is that it has nothing to do with Muscat or Muscadet.
 And the grape's scarcity (it doesn't even appear in Viala & Vermorel's seminal 1905 Ampelographie) means that there is just not that much literature out there on this rare grape.
 So, we really are breaking new ground here.

 The grape did not have an easy time getting into California either.
 We took cuttings from Beaucastel in 2003 along with Picardan, Terret Noir, Cinsaut, Vaccarese, Bourboulenc, and Clairette Blanche, and all entered quarantine at U.C.
 Davis at the same time.
-But while the other grapes were released to us after one, two, or three rounds of virus cleanup, Muscardin took four separate rounds and wasn't released to NovaVine until 2019.
-They have been working on producing buds ever since.
+But while the other grapes were released to us after one, two, or three rounds of virus cleanup, Muscardin took four separate rounds and wasn't released to us until 2018.

 Muscardin in the Vineyard & Cellar

 In order to speed up our production of this last grape, we made the decision to graft the 250 buds we were able to secure onto existing vine stock.
-About 50 of those buds were grafted onto rootstocks that we planted last year, with the other 200 grafted onto a few surplus rows of 20-year-old Grenache Blanc.
-We got our first tiny harvest in 2020, and look forward to a larger crop in future years.
+About 50 of those buds were grafted onto rootstocks that we planted in 2018, with the other 200 grafted onto a few surplus rows of 20-year-old Grenache Blanc.
+We got our first tiny harvest in 2020.

-We don't know that much about how Muscardin will do in our vineyard, but we do have some reports from Chateauneuf-du-Pape.
-There is a great quote from Baron Le Roi of Chateau Fortia that John Livingstone-Learmonth recounts in his 1992 book The Wines of the Rhone:
+There is a great quote from Baron Le Roi of Chateau Fortia that John Livingstone-Learmonth recounts in his 1992 book The Wines of the Rhone that explains Muscardin's appeal:

 "You know, we would be better off here if we replaced the Cinsault with the Muscardin.
 The Muscardin doesn't produce a lot, makes wine of low degree and spreads out over the soil, preventing tractors from passing freely between the vines, all of which combine to put people off it.
 But I believe that it gives a freshness on the palate and helps the wine to achieve elegance."